bheimbu/evolutionary_ecology/docs/source/introduction.rst

   - Sequence alignments
   - Phylogenetic trees

-After completing this course you will have learned, how to
+After completing this course you will have learned, how to organise a **research project**, starting with...

-    Organise A Research Project, starting with
-        building a hypothesis
+  - building a hypothesis
-        collect, evaluate and structure research data
+  - collect, evaluate, and structure research data
-        choose appropriate methods for analyses
+  - choose appropriate methods for analyses
-        present and interpret your results
+  - present and interpret your results
-        place and discuss your data in a general, up-to-date scientific context
+  - place and discuss your data in a general, up-to-date scientific context

-I wish you a good time during the course!
-And I hope the glimpse into the fascinating world below the ground will feed your scientific curiousity.

-Best wishes,

-Ina & Bastian
+.. _how-to-sample:
 How to Sample
 -------------